feltcute/ModdingDocsMGD/Doc/Reference/Markup.rst

 ``{AttackerYouOrMonsterName}`` or ``{TargetYouOrMonsterName}`` will check if it's the player or monster.
 If it's the former, it will say "you".
 If it's the latter, the monster's name.

-``{FocusedMonsterName}``Gets the currently focused monsters name, primarily for use with the random monster focus function when needing to use their name in a line.
+``{FocusedMonsterName}`` gets the currently focused monster name, primarily for use with the random monster focus function when needing to use their name in a line.

 **Pronouns**